ABOUT THE JOURNAL

 Ratings of review quality and other performance characteristics is periodically assessed by the Chief Executive Editor to assure optimal journal performance.
 These ratings also contribute to decisions on reappointment to the

 Editorial Board and to ongoing review requests.
-Individual performance data on Reviewers are available to the Editors but otherwise kept confidential.
+Individual performance data on reviewers are available to the editors but otherwise kept confidential.

 Reviews are expected to be

-Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular paper may have different technical expertise and/or views, and the Journal's editors may have to make a decision based on conflicting advice.
+Reviewers are welcome to recommend a particular course of action, but they should bear in mind that the other reviewers of a particular manuscript may have different technical expertise and/or views, and the journal's editors may have to make a decision based on conflicting advice.
 The most useful reports, therefore, provide the editors with the information on which decision should be based.
 Setting out the arguments for and against publication is often more helpful to the editors than a direct recommendation one way or the other.

 The submitted manuscript is a privileged communication; reviewers must treat it as confidential.
 It should not be retained or copied.
 Also, reviewers must not share the manuscript with any colleagues without the explicit permission of the Chief Executive Editor.

-Plagiarism is scientific misconduct and is an unacceptable violation of publication ethics.
+Plagiarism is a scientific misconduct and is an unacceptable violation of publication ethics.
 It should be dealt with promptly.

 The journal's editors and reviewers are the primary means of